-Here is the list of the different packages in LastWave 2.0 along with their authors and some references about the methods that are implemented in the package.
+Here is the list of the different packages in LastWave 3.0b along with their authors and some references about the methods that are implemented in the package.
 The manual pages of the numerical packages are not included in this manual, they should be downloaded separately.
+Please, be aware that the adresses might not be up to date.